 Overview

-Brian Heberlig is a first-chair white-collar criminal defense lawyer with more than 20 years of jury trial experience in complex, high-profile criminal cases nationwide.
-Brian is a Fellow of the American College of Trial Lawyers and a two-time winner of The American Lawyer Litigator of the Week.
+Brian is a Fellow of the American College of Trial Lawyers and a three-time winner of The American Lawyer Litigator of the Week.
 Ranked Band 1 in Chambers USA, he has been described as a "revered member of the DC trial bar" who is "extremely detail-oriented, strategic and very skilled" in the courtroom.
 Brian's success in a trial involving a rare Rule 29 acquittal earned praise from the presiding federal judge, who described his advocacy as "crisp, cogent, thoughtful," and "some of the best trial work we have ever had the privilege to see in this or any courtroom."

 Brian handles matters involving allegations of public corruption, securities and accounting fraud, export controls and sanctions violations, Foreign Corrupt Practices Act (FCPA) violations, theft of intellectual property, antitrust conspiracies, healthcare fraud, money laundering, environmental offenses, and other business crimes.